📚 This post is part of my business blogging guide.

 — John Espirian (@espirian) June 26, 2018

-The results of my analysis show that my posts that are 2000–3000 words long outperform everything else I produce, and are shared 3 times more than my shortest pieces.
+In 2017, I analysed 50 posts and found that articles that are 2000–3000 words long outperform everything else, and are shared 3 times more than my shortest pieces.

 Here are my stats for shares on social media, which is a good indicator of the popularity and value of the content.